 Today, one of the primary concerns of any Managed Service Provider (MSP) is the security of its customers—their systems, applications, and data.
-Organizations exist in a world where cyber attacks are not only present, but eminent.
-And, by eminent, I mean it’s either going to happen, or it already has (whether your customer knows it or not).
+Organizations exist in a world where cyber attacks are not only present, but imminent.
+And, by imminent, I mean they're either going to happen, or they already have (whether your customer knows it or not).

 For example, over three-quarters of organizations say the severity of attacks has increased from the previous year.1 And they’re right; in the past 12 months, 33% of organizations have experienced a ransomware attack.2 These are companies that have put measures like antimalware, endpoint threat protection, and user training in place!

 The smaller organizations—that are perfectly sized to be your customers—are the primary target of cyber criminals3, and the data shows SMBs are simply not prepared:

 It’s more a when than an if, really.

 This makes it the service provider’s job to ensure every part of a customer’s network is proactively protected.
 It’s no longer just about securing the common attack avenues of entry—such as the network perimeter, email, and websites.
 Sure, those things need to be in place, but the real challenge is to proactively eliminate risk as part of your ongoing management.

 The answer lies in looking at the threat activity itself.
 Is it the fact that a cyber criminal compromises an endpoint on your customer’s network that is the threat?
 How about if they somehow obtain domain admin credentials?
 In reality, the real risk isn’t found in either of these actions.
 Think about it; you’ve never read a headline like, “Cyber criminal obtains domain admin rights… and does nothing with them!”
 Instead, the headlines look more like, “10K healthcare records stolen!”